grnet/synnefo/docs/plankton-api-guide.rst

 X-Image-Meta-Property-*       Custom img properties
 ============================= =====================

-.. hint:: In Plankton, use POST to completely reset all image properties and metadata, but use PUT to update a few values without affecting the rest.
+.. hint:: In Cyclades/Image, use POST to completely reset all image properties
+          and metadata, but use PUT to update a few values without affecting the rest.

 Retrieve Image Metadata
 -----------------------

 This request returns the metadata of an image.
 Images are identified by their unique image id.

 In a typical scenario, client applications would query the server to `List Available Images <#id2>`_ for them and then choose one of the image ids returned.

 ====================== ====== ======== ======
-URI                    Method Plankton Glance
+URI                    Method Image    Glance
 ====================== ====== ======== ======
 ``/images/<image-id>`` HEAD   ✔        ✔
 ====================== ====== ======== ======